-In 2020, Corporate & Other will continue to be impacted by valuation and timing differences from different accounting methods used for management reporting and IFRS, plus unallocated items including one-offs which are not business specific, infrastructure expenses associated with shareholder activities as defined in the OECD Transfer Pricing Guidelines and costs held centrally as part of its new funds transfer pricing framework - Deutsche Bank expects to retain around € 200 million related to these funding costs in Corporate & Other.
+In 2020, Corporate & Other will continue to be impacted by valuation and timing differences from different accounting methods used for management reporting and IFRS, plus unallocated items including one-offs which are not business specific, infrastructure expenses associated with shareholder activities as defined in the OECD Transfer Pricing Guidelines and costs held centrally as part of Deutsche Bank's new funds transfer pricing framework.
+Deutsche Bank expects around € 200 million related to these funding costs to be retained in Corporate & Other.